samuelgr/Xidi/DEVELOPERS.md

 If the input source is a button value, the output button state is the same as the input.

+##### KeyboardMapper

+Behavior is very similar to ButtonMapper in terms of the logic.
+However, instead of contributing to a virtual controller button press, this type of mapper simulates a key press on the system keyboard.
+Keys are identified by DirectInput scan code, which are listed as `DIK_*` constants in the file `dinput.h`.

 ##### PovMapper

 This type of element mapper writes its output to the virtual controller's POV hat.
 One or two POV directions can be specified: the first is the *positive* direction and the optional second is the *negative* direction.
 Xidi internally treats each POV direction as its own individual digital button, so all contributions to POV directions are aggregated using logical or.